F4zii/web_api/README.md

 # web_api

-A simple web api created in rust
+A simple web api template written in rust